vortexmakes/RKH/doc/readme.txt

 \li (1)	Frequently, each state machine is encapsulated inside a dedicated
 		source file (.c file), from which the RKH_CREATE_HSM() macro is used.
 \li (2)	In this example, \c mydata structure is used like an argc/argv.
-\li (3)	Data type of state machine object.
-RKH_T is not intended to be
+\li (3)	The RKH_T defines the \c my state machine structure.
-		instantiated directly, but rather serves as the base structure for derivation of state machines in the	application code.
+		On the other hand, almost every state machine must also store other "extended-state" information.
+You supply this additional information by means of data members enlisted after the base structure member
+		\c sm.
 The following example illustrates how to derive an state machine from RKH_T.
 		Please note that the RKH_T member \c sm is defined as the FIRST member of the derived struct.
 \code
 typedef struct
 {